Hugh Laurie

 Hugh Laurie in the TV series 'Blackadder'

-The iconic sitcom "Friends" also deserves a mention, where Laurie played one of the airplane passengers alongside Rachel and Ross.
-The pinnacle of his acting career was his role as Dr. House in the eponymous TV series, which was recognized as one of the most successful medical dramas worldwide and even made its way into the Guinness World Records.
+The iconic sitcom "Friends" also deserves mention, where Laurie played an airplane passenger alongside Rachel and Ross.
+The pinnacle of his acting career came with his role as Dr. House in the titular TV series, recognized as one of the most successful medical dramas worldwide and even earning a spot in the Guinness World Records.

 Jennifer Aniston and Hugh Laurie on the set of 'Friends'